K.B. Hallen: Fire

 On 28 September 2011, the arena was destroyed in a major fire.
 Initial suspicions linked the fire to a food kiosk in the lobby of the building, or to an electrical lighting fault.
 The fault later turned out to be because of heated cardboard being located too close to a halogen light.

 Renovation

-Seated floor of K.B.
-Hallen upon its re-opening.

 After the fire, it was decided to construct a new K.B.
 Hallen to a design inspired by the old building, with architectural firm Christensen & Co leading the project.
 Demolition started on 20 February 2015, with expected completion of the new building in 2018, and reopening to the public in January 2019.
 The opening event was on 24 January 2019.
 A number of international artists were soon confirmed to be performing in the "new" K.B.
 Hallen, including Take That and Eros Ramazzotti as well as Danish acts such as Nephew and Benal.